nus-cs2103-AY2021S2/tp/docs/UserGuide.md

 **A**: TutorsPet allows names of up to 60 characters.
 See [6.1 Field Format Summary](#61-field-format-summary) for more details on the specifications of the other fields.

 **Q**: Why is there such a length limit for the fields of a student, i.e. name has a character limit of 60, address has a character limit of 254, and so on? <br>
-**A**: Limits are set so that users can view each student detail more effectively and have a better experience with TutorsPet.
+**A**: Limits are set so that users can view each student detail more effectively and have a better user experience with TutorsPet.

 **Q**: Why has all my data been cleared? <br>
 **A**: You could have edited the data files accidentally and corrupted the data.